REXBURG now offering General Education classes...credits transfer to BYU-I and other state universities.

 Start at Idaho's Newest Community College!

-Spend a few semesters here for Gen Ed courses, and transfer to a university with an Associates degree!
+Spend a few semesters here for General Education courses, and transfer to a university or college with an Associates degree!

 Apply today and start the path to a new future!